The age-old question: When did you start writing?

 I suspect that only one out of 100 writers will say anything other than, “I’ve been writing ever since I learned how to connect letters into words and words into thoughts.”
 That goes for me, too.
 In sorting some family historical papers, I ran across a letter I wrote in primitive cursive to my grandmother when I was about seven or eight.
 It read, “Dear Grandmother, How are you?
 We are fine.
 I have to go now.
 My brother’s about to get spanked, and I want to watch.”
 Doesn’t that final sentence tell a story in itself?

 My senses.
 I see or read something that plunges me into thoughtfulness.
 I hear something that piques my interest.
 I touch something or someone, and my fingers record that sensation along with the emotional response.
 I smell something and get the urge to investigate.
 I’m curious, so I’m willing to taste new things.
 Sometimes that leads to the “YUK” response and other times to a waistline problem.
 But I mentally record those sensations and responses.
 They resurface in my writing.

 What prompted you to begin publishing your work?

 I’d published numerous short stories in local writers journals where I knew most of the editors and competitors, but that’s not really “putting it out there.”
 I probably had stronger confidence issues than I realized in the beginning because I felt more comfortable allowing my dog to write my first published book.
 And here’s a tip: Bluffing goes a long way.
 It can get your foot in, and it will eventually convince you that you’re better than you thought—if it works.

 Is there anything else in the pipeline?

-I am working on three new novels simultaneously.
+I am working on two new new novels simultaneously.

 Working title: Will’s Legacy